sijan2/autofill-ai/README.md

 # AI-Based OTP Autofill Chrome Extension

 This Chrome extension automates OTP filling and verification link handling using AI and Google Pub/Sub.
-It detects new emails in real-time, extracts OTPs or verification links, and helps fill forms or open verification links in new tabs automatically.
+It detects new otp/verifications related email, extracts OTPs or verification links, and open verification links in new tabs automatically.

 ### Key Features: